Control 1.5: Data Loss Prevention (DLP) and Sensitivity Labels

 Confirm control effectiveness by verifying:

-- SITs are validated and detecting sensitive content (per Control 1.13)
+- SITs referenced by the policy are validated and detecting sensitive content per Control 1.13 (record the confidence threshold and proximity settings used)

 Additional Resources